xonsh/xonsh/news/cache-executables-in.rst

 **Added:**

-* Added cache on finding executable files, to speedup command-not-found suggestions
+* Use command_cache when finding available commands, to speedup command-not-found suggestions

 **Changed:**